This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 IKEA's DIRIGERA hub is a vital part of their 21 new smart home devices.
 By acting as a central hub for Zigbee and Wi-Fi-enabled products, it bridges the gap between IKEA's new Matter-supported devices and your chosen ecosystem.
 Its app interface makes managing all connected devices straightforward, whether you're controlling lights, appliances, or sensors from a single screen.

-Though you need to purchase the DIRIGERA hub separately, its versatility and reasonable price point make it a worthwhile investment for expanding your home automation system.
+Though you'll need to purchase the DIRIGERA hub separately, its versatility and reasonable price point make it a worthwhile investment for expanding your home automation system.
 The hub supports over-the-air updates and has received regular firmware improvements since its 2022 launch, adding new device compatibility and performance enhancements with each release.

 For users who already own the older TRADFRI gateway, IKEA offers a migration path.
 The IKEA app can detect existing TRADFRI devices and guide you through re-pairing them with the DIRIGERA hub, though the process requires manually resetting each device.